 OLAPLEX SHAREHOLDER ALERT: CLAIMSFILER REMINDS INVESTORS WITH LOSSES IN EXCESS OF $100,000 of Lead Plaintiff Deadline in Class Action Lawsuit Against Olaplex Holdings, Inc. - OLPX

-/EIN News/ -- NEW ORLEANS, Nov.
-22, 2022 (GLOBE NEWSWIRE) -- ClaimsFiler, a FREE shareholder information service, reminds investors that they have until January 17, 2023 to file lead plaintiff applications in a securities class action lawsuit against Olaplex Holdings, Inc. (NasdaqGS: OLPX), if they purchased or acquired the Company’s shares pursuant and/or traceable to the Company’s September 2021 initial public offering (the “IPO”).
+NEW ORLEANS, Nov.
+22, 2022 (GLOBE NEWSWIRE) -- ClaimsFiler, a FREE shareholder information service, reminds investors that they have until January 17, 2023 to file lead plaintiff applications in a securities class action lawsuit against Olaplex Holdings, Inc. OLPX, if they purchased or acquired the Company's shares pursuant and/or traceable to the Company's September 2021 initial public offering (the "IPO").
 This action is pending in the United States District Court for the Central District of California.

 Get Help